 Workers with mild cases of vibration-induced Raynaud's phenomenon may recover if the hazard that caused it is avoided.
 For severe cases, prescribed drugs may reduce the attacks.
 The aims of treatment are to reduce the number and severity of attacks, and to prevent damage to the fingers and toes.
 When triggers can be identified, an effective therapy is to avoid further exposure to situations that may trigger an attack.
 Extra clothing to maintain body temperature including warm socks and gloves are essential to keep feet and hands warm.
 It is also important to find ways to reduce stress as emotional upsets can trigger an attack.

 If detected in the early stages, vibration-induced Raynaud's phenomenon will not worsen as long as there is no further exposure to vibration.
 Early cases may actually improve, but advanced cases seldom do.
 Surgery often reverses Raynaud's phenomenon caused by hypothenar hammer syndrome.

 Precautions can be taken to reduce the number and intensity of attacks of white finger.
 These precautions include the following:

-- Protect the body from cold temperatures -- turn down the air conditioner or wear a sweater.
+- Protect the body from cold temperatures.

 - Avoid exposing your hands to extreme cold -- wear gloves when working in cold water or reaching into a freezer.